 The Scholarship And Fellowship Program

-Plan New Hampshire is a membership organization of architects, landscape architects, engineers, planners, contractors, real estate and law professionals and others with an interest in the built environment.
+Plan New Hampshire is a membership organization of architects, landscape architects, engineers, planners, contractors, real estate and law professionals and others related to planning, design and development of the built environment.

 Plan NH raises awareness of the link between the built environment and the social, economic and environmental fabric of a community.
 We believe that what we build, where we build and how has a direct impact on that fabric.